L-ashwin/exploring-ml/03-NLP_with_Disaster_Tweets/README.md

 The use of word embeddings is one of the elegant ways of transfer learning in NLP where we get to pass in information to the model from outside the dataset.
 [GloVe](https://nlp.stanford.edu/pubs/glove.pdf) is one of the famous algorithms used to generate embeddings.
 GloVe vectors trained on huge corpus are made available by Stanford [here](https://nlp.stanford.edu/projects/glove/)
 In this notebook, GloVe embeddings are used to extract features from the text.
 After enoding each word with an embedding vector, we get a sequence of such vectors for each tweet.
 RNN's are an effective way to deal with such sequential data.
 A couple of modified RNNs (LSTM & GRU) are explored in this notebook for classification.

+## 04 BERT
+In _04_bert.ipynb notebook use of BERT for classification is explored using Transformers library with PyTorch.
+The notebook is basically to explore and understand, how the BertTokenizer works? how to prepare inputs for BERT? how to create a model in PyTorch using pre-trained BERT? and how to implement training step on the model?
+Then the model is trained and employed for the classification of tweets in bert-for-classification directory.